-"...but I will be sanctified among Bnei Yisrael.
-I am Hashem Who makes you holy."
+"You shall not profane My holy Name; and I shall be sanctified among the Children of Israel; I am Hashem Who sanctifies you."
 (22:32)

 This statement is followed by the commandments pertaining to the observance of the holidays, which sanctify the Jewish people and "which you shall proclaim to be holy convocations" (23:2).